 - Stone Wall: Starts with 50 HP, and with a decent growth rate for more.
 Though not as fast and murder-happy as Dart, who can more reliably crit than Hawkeye, he's far more durable.
 His defense isn't even that bad out of the gate, though it falls off quickly afterwards.

-- Weapon of Choice: He uses the "Guardian's Axe" in Heroes, an axe which makes special procs easier, as well as blocking enemies from being buffed with ATK and DEF boosters and also lowering those two stats even further when refined, making him a formidable tank.
+- Weapon of Choice: He uses the "Guardian's Axe" in Heroes, an axe which makes special procs easier, as well as blocking enemies from being buffed with Attack and Defense boosts and also lowering those two stats even further when refined, making him a formidable tank.

 A warrior who's seeking his place in the world, and still hasn't found it by the time he runs into Eliwood/Hector's army.
 He previously traveled with Fargus's crew, and thus knows Dart, who can recruit him to the group.